Anacatarinapinheiro/SQL_Project_Mint_Classics_Company/README.md

 | West      | 124,880       | 50                     | 249,760      | 124,880          | 1:18      | 1:50      |
 | South     | 79,380        | 75                     | 105,840      | 26,460           | 1:12      | 1:700     |

-From our analysis, we found that the total number of products in stock is **555,131**.
+From this analysis, we found that the total number of products in stock is **555,131**.
 The **East Warehouse** holds the highest number of products; however, the warehouses in the **North** and **South** accommodate larger-scale products.

-In response to the initial question, we determined that we could indeed reduce one of the warehouses, considering the available capacity in the other locations.
+In response to the initial question, it possible to determine that we could indeed reduce one of the warehouses, considering the available capacity in the other locations.
 Therefore, it is also important to take into account the scale of the products.
 Additionally, understanding the distribution by product line will help us reorganize the inventory more effectively.

 ```sql